 What’s the Best Option for Your Situation?
 Real Scenarios That Might Sound Familiar

-FSBO Might Be a Fit If…
+FSBO Might Be the Right Fit If…

 A Cash Buyer Might Make Sense If…